4 Use Git and GitHub

 Git Revert HEAD:

-is the command used when we want to move the repository back to a previouscommit
+resetis the command used when we want to move the repository back to a previouscommit, discarding any changes made after thatcommit.
+Let’s try and do that with reset.git reset seven-char-commit-hashGit Undo Reset

 Even though the commits are no longer showing up in the log, it is not removed from Git.
 If you know the commit hash you can reset to it: